pism/pism/doc/browser/pages.md

 At risk of repetition, most of the above distinction between "local" and "global" is buried in IceModelVec abstraction.

-\subsection linearsysID Solving linear systems
+@subsection linearsysID Solving linear systems

 PETSc is designed for solving large, sparse systems in parallel.
-Iterative methods are the name of the game and especially Krylov subspace methods such as conjugate gradients and GMRES [\ref TrefethenBau, \ref Saad].
+Iterative methods are the name of the game and especially Krylov subspace methods such as conjugate gradients and GMRES [@ref TrefethenBau, @ref Saad].
 For consistency, all methods use the same Krylov-subspace-method-with-preconditioner `KSP` interface, even though some are really direct methods.